Are you a tall rider? Here are 9 things that will sound familiar - Horse & Hound

 8 struggles only short riders will understand

 9. Women’s clothes are not always designed for the more Amazonian physique.
-Jods, jacket sleeves, boots — they’re all just that bit too short.
-You may even have to venture into the men’s department – which means paying over the odds for everything.
-No cheap ‘n’ cheerful two-tone jods for you for you.
-And no sparkly stuff either.
-Oh well!
+Jods, jacket sleeves, boots — they’re often just that bit too short.
+Either it’s bespoke tailoring all the way or you find yourself venturing into the men’s department – either way it means paying over the odds for everything.
+No cheap ‘n’ cheerful breeches bought in the sale for you sadly.

+Are you a taller than average rider?
+Let us know what challenges you face by emailing hhletters@ti-media.com with your name and nearest town for the chance to be featured in the letters page a future issue of Horse & Hound magazine…